 Second, you must know the product so the client can know what they are signing-on for.
 This can be harder than it first looks.
 UK investors thought that the Woodford income fund was ‘safe’ — the exact opposite of what they were invested in.

 Third, you must have good reasons why this client and this investment belong together.
 Maybe they do need to chase that yield, but maybe they could achieve their goals a different way — perhaps by delaying retirement by a year and earning extra salary.

-Finally, you have maintain an eagle-eye watch for any changes in the client’s situation or the nature of the investment.
-The Woodford fund became more illiquid and risky as time went on, but some people recognized this early and were able to get out before it all went so badly wrong.
+Finally, you have maintained an eagle-eye watch for any changes in the client’s situation or the nature of the investment.
+The Woodford fund became more illiquid and riskier as time went on, but some people recognized this early and were able to get out before it all went so badly wrong.